Star Wars: Millennium Falcon – Smugglers Run

 Star Wars: Millennium Falcon – Smugglers Run is a motion simulator attraction, based on the Star Wars film series created by George Lucas.
 Located in Star Wars: Galaxy's Edge, the attraction opened on May 31, 2019, in Disneyland, and opened on August 29, 2019, in Disney's Hollywood Studios.

 Riders are seated in a 6-passenger motion simulator, themed after the Millennium Falcon.
 Guests go on an interactive "smuggling mission" with each guest on the attraction being assigned a different crew role.
-The story is set between the films The Last Jedi (2017) and The Rise of Skywalker (2019).
+From 2019 until 2026, the story was set between the films The Last Jedi (2017) and The Rise of Skywalker (2019).
+After a 2026 refurbishment, the attraction is now set around the events of The Mandalorian And Grogu (2026) and features the titular lead characters.

 History

 At the Disney D23 Expo in 2015, Disney first announced the creation of a Star Wars-themed land coming to Disneyland and Disney's Hollywood Studios.
 In 2017, Disney announced that the new Star Wars-themed land would be called Star Wars: Galaxy's Edge and it would hold two new attractions.
-Millennium Falcon: Smugglers Run was not officially announced until 2018.
+Millennium Falcon – Smugglers Run was not officially announced until 2018.

-Star Wars: Galaxy's Edge and Millennium Falcon: Smugglers Run first opened at Disneyland on May 31, 2019, and the second opened at Disney's Hollywood Studios on August 29, 2019.
+Star Wars: Galaxy's Edge and Millennium Falcon – Smugglers Run first opened at Disneyland on May 31, 2019, and the second opened at Disney's Hollywood Studios on August 29, 2019.

 Star Wars: Millennium Falcon – Smugglers Run had wait times ranging from 30 to 60 minutes upon opening day.
 The ride benefited from having four slowly rotating attraction turntables.
 Each turntable had multiple Millennium Falcon cockpits.
 That meant that the downtime was registered if all four turntables of the flight simulator failed simultaneously.

-In August 2024, it was announced that a new story with The Mandalorian and Grogu will be added to the ride.
-In March 2025, it was announced that the new version will debut on May 22, 2026, at Disneyland and Disney's Hollywood Studios, which is the same day that the film The Mandalorian and Grogu will be released in theaters.
-During Star Wars Celebration in April 2025, it was announced the update would feature a choose-your-own-adventure path, allowing guests to visit Tatooine, Coruscant, Bespin or Endor.
+In August 2024, it was announced that a new story with the Mandalorian and Grogu would be added to the ride.
+In March 2025, it was announced that the new version would debut on May 22, 2026, at Disneyland and Disney's Hollywood Studios, which is the same day that the film The Mandalorian and Grogu was released in theaters.
+During Star Wars Celebration in April 2025, it was announced the update would feature a choose-your-own-adventure path.